-A bottle confirm bit in the Searam's data file was set for all scans within a 1.5-second duration after each bottle fire confirmation was received by the Searam from the Carousel.
+A bottle confirm bit in the SEARAM's data file was set for all scans within a 1.5-second duration after each bottle fire confirmation was received by the SEARAM from the Carousel.
 SBE Data Processing can use this information to develop a separate water bottle file for comparison to physical testing of the water bottle samples.

-Data uploaded from the Searam is processed in SBE Data Processing in several steps:
+Data uploaded from the SEARAM is processed in SBE Data Processing in several steps:

-- Data Conversion module From the raw .hex file from the Searam, Data Conversion creates: - .cnv file 9plus data converted from raw hexadecimal to engineering units. - .ros water bottle file data converted from raw hexadecimal to engineering units.
+- Data Conversion module From the raw .hex file from the SEARAM, Data Conversion creates; - .cnv file 9plus data converted from raw hexadecimal to engineering units. - .ros water bottle file data converted from raw hexadecimal to engineering units.
 The .ros file contains the 9plus data for 1.5 seconds after each bottle firing as well as additional data for a user-selected range of scans before and after each bottle firing. - 2.
 Bottle Summary module The .ros file created by Data Conversion is processed by Bottle Summary, which creates a bottle data summary .btl file.
 The .btl file includes: - Bottle position, optional bottle serial number, and date and time. - User-selected derived variables, computed for each bottle from mean values of input variables (temperature, pressure, conductivity, etc.). - User-selected averaged variables, computed for each bottle from input variables. - 3.
-Additional processing of .cnv data align, filter, remove bad data, etc., calculate derived variables, and plot data using SBE Data Processing's other modules.
+Additional processing of .cnv data align, filter, remove bad data, etc., calculate derived variables, and plot data using SBE Data Processing's other modules

-Verification of the instrument configuration (.xmlcon or .con) file, and the use of Data Conversion and Bottle Summary is described below (see the SBE Data Processing manual / help files for details).
+Verification of the instrument configuration (.con) file, and the use of Data Conversion and Bottle Summary is described below (see the SBE Data Processing manual / help files for details).

 - Seasave and SBE Data Processing versions 7.20a introduced .xmlcon files (in XML format).
-SeatermAF is compatible with both .xmlcon and .con files. - A new or recalibrated CTD ships with a configuration file that reflects the current configuration as we know it.
-The file is named with the instrument serial number, followed by a .xmlcon or .con extension.
-For example, for a CTD with serial number 2375, Sea-Bird names the file 2375.xmlcon.
-You may rename the file (but not the extension) if desired; this will not affect the results. - The Configuration file can also be viewed and modified in SeatermAF, by clicking Modify on the Setup File tab in the Configuration Options dialog box.
+Versions 7.20a and later allow you to open a .con or .xmlcon file, and to save it to a .con or .xmlcon file.
+However, SeatermAF is not currently compatible with a .xmlcon file; continue to use .con files with the SEARAM for compatibility with SeatermAF. - A new or recalibrated CTD ships with a configuration file that reflects the current configuration as we know it.
+The file is named with the instrument serial number, followed by a .con extension.
+For example, for a CTD with serial number 2375, Sea-Bird names the file 2375.con.
+You may rename the file (but not the extension) if desired; this will not affect the results.

-Verifying Contents of Configuration (.xmlcon or .con) File
+Verifying Contents of Configuration (.con) File

-Verify the contents of the configuration file by clicking 911/917plus in SBE Data Processing's Configure menu, and then clicking Open in the dialog box to select the desired file.
-The configuration file defines the instrument - integrated auxiliary sensors, and channels, serial numbers, and calibration dates and coefficients for all the sensors (conductivity, temperature, and pressure as well as auxiliary sensors).
-SBE Data Processing uses the information in the .xmlcon or .con file to interpret and process the raw data.
-If the configuration file does not match the actual instrument configuration, the software will not be able to interpret and process the data correctly.
+Verify the contents of the .con file by clicking 911/917plus in SBE Data Processing's Configure menu, and then clicking Open in the dialog box to select the desired file.
+The .con file defines the instrument - integrated auxiliary sensors, and channels, serial numbers, and calibration dates and coefficients for all the sensors (conductivity, temperature, and pressure as well as auxiliary sensors).
+SBE Data Processing uses the information in the .con file to interpret and process the raw data.
+If the .con file does not match the actual instrument configuration, the software will not be able to interpret and process the data correctly.